Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * The generator settings `generateMailzApi`, `generateNewsletterPlugin`, `generateTagSupport` and `generateMultiHookNeedles` are now `false` by default instead of `true` (#994).
 * Added new generator setting `separateAdminTemplates` to allow generating independent templates for admin and user areas (#685).
 * Removed support for composite primary keys.
 Each entity may only have max. one field marked as `primaryKey` (#1035).
 Using multiple foreign keys in a relationship is still supported though.
+* Added new generator setting `authenticationMethod` to control whether a skeleton for an authentication method should be generated or not (default value is `NONE`) (#361).

 ### Generator changes